ariedel-cern/AliceVM/README.md

-# Vagrantfile for AliPhysics development
+# Vagrantfile for Alice software development